 The Minister said ‘Ah, that’s very interesting’…and moved on.

 I was thinking about Lud-in-the-Mist because it seems to me we are increasingly living in a country which is becoming more Dorimare-like by the day, where the arts are increasingly banished to the equivalent of the land of Faerie, where creativity is associated with the creation of goods and wealth, where any hint of an artistic or genuinely creative spirit is dismissed as bad influence, and to be actively discouraged and eliminated.

 In our education system there is now a very real danger of replacing genuine creativity with skills acquisition, wonder with tick-box excellence, and mystery with an impact case study.

-So, how might we truly embrace the arts and our creative non-conformists, eccentrics and mavericks, or are we fated to banish them to that strange, mysterious, wonderful land beyond the Debatable Hills?
+So, how might we truly embrace the arts and our creative non-conformists, eccentrics and mavericks, or are we fated to banish them, their works and deeds, to that strange, mysterious, wonderful land beyond the Debatable Hills?

 The final, celebratory chapter of Lud-in-the-Mist provides the answer.